-- 1 The board design must guarantee that supplies reach 90% level before transition to the next state, using Power Management IC or other means. - 2 The NVCC1 supply must not precede IOQVDD by more than 0.2 V until IOQVDD has reached 1.5 V. If IOQVDD is powered up first, there are no restrictions. - 3 Raising NVCC2, NVCC21, and NVCC22 at the same time as IOQVDD does not produce the slight increase in current drain on IOQVDD (as described in Figure 3, Note 5). - 4 Unlike the power-up sequence for Silicon Revision 1.2, FUSE_VDD should not be driven on power-up for Silicon Revision 2.0.
+- The board design must guarantee that supplies reach 90% level before transition to the next state, using Power Management IC or other means. - The NVCC1 supply must not precede IOQVDD by more than 0.2 V until IOQVDD has reached 1.5 V. If IOQVDD is powered up first, there are no restrictions. - Raising NVCC2, NVCC21, and NVCC22 at the same time as IOQVDD does not produce the slight increase in current drain on IOQVDD (as described in Figure 2, Note 5). - FUSE_VDD should not be driven on power-up for Silicon Revision 2.0.1.
 This supply is dedicated for fuse burning (programming), and should not be driven upon boot-up.